mrhamedani/Deep-learning-projects-Tensorflow/README.md

 - RandomFlip ,RandomRotation ,RandomZoom ,RandomContrast

 **8-fashion_mnist-hypertuning**
-With the hyperband method, we want to determine the best hyperparameter (the best number of periods, rate, and number of neurons).
+With the hyperband method, we want to determine the best hyperparameter (the best number of epochs, rl, and number of neurons).
 New items:
 - srop early
 - hypertuning --> epochs,rl ,Number of neurons
 - hyperband method